tgrant06/GradeMaster/README.md

 ### Development State

 GradeMaster is actively maintained. <br>
-New releases are generally released on a monthly basis. <br>
+New releases are generally released on a regular basis. <br>

 ### Future Plans and Roadmap [all complete ✅]

-- Planned Features:
-  - Hot-Keys ✅
-  - Notes ✅
-  - Backup of Database ✅
-  - Database tools ✅
-  - OneDrive integration ✅
+**Note:** GradeMaster is Feature complete.

 #### Future Releases

-As of now GradeMaster is in active maintenance, currently on major version 3 (3.x.x). <br>
+GradeMaster is currently in **active maintenance** on major version **3.x.x**.

-Major version 3 (3.x.x) will presumably the last major version this application will receive.
-After Major version 3 there will only be necessary feature updates, for missing features.
-After that GradeMaster will be considered as feature complete and as a result only maintenance updates are provided. <br>
-What does maintenance mean?
-For GradeMaster maintenance means patch updates, for example: 3.0.1 to 3.0.2 containing bug fixes, updates to packages (dependencies) and other miscellaneous stuff. <br>
-There might be more major and minor versions of GradeMaster, for example updating the .NET version from 10 (currently) to .NET 11 in November 2026.
-There might be another major version in the future, when Windows 10 will inevitably be dropped from GradeMaster support in the future, to signify incompatibility.
+- **Version 3.x.x** is expected to be the **final major version** with new features.
+- After necessary feature updates are complete, the application will be considered **feature complete**.
+- Future updates will be primarily **maintenance/patch updates** (e.g., bug fixes, dependency updates: 3.0.1 to 3.0.2).
+- Potential future major/minor versions could be released for **major platform changes** (e.g., updating the .NET version, dropping Windows 10 support).

 ### Supported Platforms